VeriDevOps/RQCODE/README.md

-# VeriDevOps Patterns - FAGOR examples
+# VeriDevOps RQCODE Patterns

-This repository contains Java implementation of Requirement as Code concept, where requirements are provided by Fagor Electrodoméstico, S. Coop.
+This repository contains Java implementation of Requirement as Code concept, where requirements were intiated based on suggestions provided by Fagor Electrodoméstico, S. Coop.

 ## Why Java?